TomVincentUK/snompy/docs/guide/guide_intro.rst

 Usage examples
 --------------

-These examples are intended to give a taste of what ``pysnom`` can do, as well as to model idiomatic use of the package.
+The examples on this page are intended to give a taste of what ``pysnom`` can do, as well as to model idiomatic use of the package.
-We've deliberately left out detailed descriptions from this section, as these will be given in the following pages of this guide.
+We've deliberately left out detailed explanations from this section, so don't worry if you don't understand what's going on here yet!
+The following pages of this guide should take you through the concepts needed to understand these scripts.

 Approach curve on silicon
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The example below calculates the decay of the SNOM amplitude, :math:`s_n \propto \alpha_{eff, n}`, for different demodulation harmonics, :math:`n` as the sample is moved in the :math:`z` direction, away from a sample of bulk silicon.
+This example uses both the FDM and PDM  to calculate the decay of the SNOM amplitude, :math:`s_n \propto \alpha_{eff, n}`, for different demodulation harmonics, :math:`n` as the SNOM tip is moved in the :math:`z` direction, away from a sample of bulk silicon.

 .. plot:: guide/plots/intro_approach.py
    :align: center